BLealan/SVG-logo-maker-b-lealan/README.md

 ## Installation

 Please ensure you have downloaded and installed the [Inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4).
 Navigate to the folder you have downloaded this repo, then run `node index.js` and follow the prompts.
 A file entitled 'logo.svg' will be generated within this folder for you to use.

+[Jest](https://www.npmjs.com/package/jest) should also be installed in order to run `npm test` to test the functionality of the generateShape function.

 ## Usage